 We also picked up some big bags of Belly Flops, the beans that weren’t quite good enough in shape to make it into the stores, but definitely still good on flavor (and much cheaper!)

-And I may have eaten way too many Jelly Bellys that morning.
+And I may have eaten way too many Jelly Bellys at this Wisconsin road trip stop.
 Just sayin’.

 Site: Jelly Belly Center